Mickleham Solar Car Park

 Developed for RACV on behalf of the Australian Government, the project demonstrates how prefabricated solar car parks can meet strict public-sector requirements while achieving rapid installation, high safety standards, and long-term energy performance.

 Using Canyon Solar’s factory-first construction methodology, the project transformed a large, exposed car park into a high-performing renewable energy asset in 6 weeks.
-The completed solar car park now provides shaded parking for hundreds of vehicles while generating clean electricity to support onsite operations, reduce reliance on grid power, and contribute to broader sustainability goals.
+The completed solar car park now provides shaded parking for 82 vehicles while generating clean electricity to support onsite operations, reduce reliance on grid power, and contribute to broader sustainability goals.

-With complex foundation works due to challenging soil conditions, this project also marked a major milestone for our prefabricated system, with our longest pod to date installed via crane lift (spanning over 14!) spanning four car spaces for the first time, the improved pod design significantly reduces the amount of columns and civil works.
+With complex foundation works due to challenging soil conditions, this project also marked a major milestone for our prefabricated system, with our longest pod to date installed via crane lift (spanning over 14m) spanning four car spaces for the first time, the improved pod design significantly reduces the amount of columns and civil works.

 Project Background